General Dynamics F-16 Fighting Falcon: Europe

 F-16s contribute to the NATO Dual Capable Aircraft program for delivery of US nuclear weapons stored in Europe.
 F-16 wings for this mission are operated by the Belgian Air Component at Kleine Brogel, the Royal Netherlands Air and Space Force at Volkel, by the USAF at Aviano in Italy, as well as potentially the Turkish Air Force at Incirlik in an emergency scenario.
 F-16s deployed in Europe have had a nuclear mission since 1982.
 They are intended to be replaced in this capacity by the Lockheed Martin F-35A Lightning II.

+F-16AM in the type's last year of service for the Royal Danish Air Force in 2025.

-The Royal Netherlands Air Force, Belgian Air Component, Royal Danish Air Force and Royal Norwegian Air Force all fly the F-16.
+The Royal Netherlands Air Force, Royal Danish Air Force, and Royal Norwegian Air Force all flew the F-16.
 All F-16s in most European air forces are equipped with drag chutes specifically to allow them to operate from automobile highways.
+The Belgian Air Component, and the Portuguese Air Force continue to operate early variants of the F-16, while the Hellenic Air Force fly a mix of Block 30, and upgraded Block 50 & 50+ variants.

 A Yugoslavian MiG-29 was shot down by a Dutch F-16AM during the Kosovo War in 1999.
 Belgian and Danish F-16s also participated in joint operations over Kosovo during the war.
 Dutch, Belgian, Danish, and Norwegian F-16s were deployed during the 2011 intervention in Libya and in Afghanistan.
 In Libya, Norwegian F-16s dropped almost 550 bombs and flew 596 missions, some 17% of the total strike missions including the bombing of Muammar Gaddafi's headquarters.